Pylons/pyramid/docs/narr/security.rst

 Special Principal Names
 -----------------------

-Special principal names exist in the :mod:`pyramid.security` module.
-They can be imported for use in your own code to populate ACLs, e.g., :data:`pyramid.security.Everyone`.
+Special principal names exist in the :mod:`pyramid.authorization` module.
+They can be imported for use in your own code to populate ACLs, e.g., :data:`pyramid.authorization.Everyone`.

-:data:`pyramid.security.Everyone`
+:data:`pyramid.authorization.Everyone`

   Literally, everyone, no matter what.
 This object is actually a string under the hood (``system.Everyone``).
 Every user *is* the principal named "Everyone" during every request, even if a security policy is not in use.

-:data:`pyramid.security.Authenticated`
+:data:`pyramid.authorization.Authenticated`

   Any user with credentials as determined by the current security policy.
 You might think of it as any user that is "logged in".
 This object is actually a